wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-group-data/includes/7-exercise-group-lifecycle.md

 ![Screenshot of Outlook.com's navigation](../media/app-run-07-01.png)

-On the next screen, select **Directory > All Groups** and locate the group you just created.
+On the next screen, select **Directory > All Groups** and locate the group you created.
 It may take a minute or two to appear while Office 365 provisions all the resources for the group.

 After selecting the group, select the **Members** pivot to see a list of all users that have been added to the group.
 You should see both the owner(s) and member(s) you specified when creating the group: